Skip to main content

 What Is the Legal Basis for Protecting Health Information?

 The legal protections for employee health information are rooted in the fundamental right to privacy and the prevention of discrimination.
-The are civil rights laws designed to prevent adverse employment actions based on an individual’s health status or genetic makeup.
+The ADA and GINA are civil rights laws designed to prevent adverse employment actions based on an individual’s health status or genetic makeup.
 The table below details the specific requirements these laws impose on any wellness program that includes medical inquiries or examinations.

 Legal Provision Requirement for Wellness Programs Primary Rationale